About

 February 10, 2026

-This creates a specific and concrete risk for any business that is actively using a mark but has not yet filed a federal trademark application.
+This creates a risk for any business that is actively using a mark but has not filed a federal trademark application.
 Every day that passes is a day during which a competitor, a bad actor engaged in trademark squatting, or simply an unrelated business in another part of the country can file an application for a confusingly similar mark.
 If their filing date precedes yours, they will have presumptive nationwide priority, and you will have to fight that presumption to protect your own brand.

 A business that receives a likelihood of confusion refusal from the USPTO, citing an application filed by someone else, is in a difficult position even if it has been using its mark in commerce for years.
 The earlier filer has a constructive priority date that reaches back to their filing.
-If the earlier application registers, the registrant gains the right to sue for infringement and to demand that your business stop using the mark, potentially anywhere in the country outside of the geographic territory where you can prove prior use predating their filing.
+If that application registers, the registrant gains the right to sue for infringement and to demand that your business stop using the mark, potentially anywhere in the country outside the geographic territory where you can prove prior use predating their filing.

-The Intent-to-Use Application and Why It Exists
+The Intent-to-Use Application

 When to File